 TeliaSonera shares are sold for EUR 1.1 billion, which is Solidium’s largest transaction so far

-Heikki Bergholm becomes the chairman of Solidium’s Board of Directors
+Heikki Bergholm becomes the chair of Solidium’s Board of Directors

-Harri Sailas becomes the new chairman of Solidium’s Board of Directors
+Harri Sailas becomes the new chair of Solidium’s Board of Directors

 Antti Mäkinen takes the position of Solidium’s CEO

 Divestment of Telia holding